sazeda1/Css_prac/README.md

 Border - A border that goes around the padding and content Margin - Clears an area outside the border.
 The margin is transparent The box model allows us to add a border around elements, and to define space between elements.

+# CSS Outline Style
+The outline-style property specifies the style of the outline, and can have one of the following values:

+dotted - Defines a dotted outline dashed - Defines a dashed outline solid - Defines a solid outline double - Defines a double outline groove - Defines a 3D grooved outline ridge - Defines a 3D ridged outline inset - Defines a 3D inset outline outset - Defines a 3D outset outline none - Defines no outline hidden - Defines a hidden outline